 As a young organization, we operate with an entrepreneurial spirit, learn from our experiences and continuously improve.
 As we work to build the leadership capacity of our members and their impact, we operate with a sense of urgency and an emphasis on action and learning.

-The Manager of Candidate Development is responsible for supporting LEE members interested in pursuing elected leadership as a path to help kids and their community.
+The Manager of Candidate Fundraising Development is responsible for supporting the fundraising efforts of LEE members interested in pursuing elected leadership and will support a portfolio of candidates.

 The Senior Director, National Programs will manage a team who design, run and evaluate national leadership development programs.